schematical/cf-pytorch-gpu-service/README.md

 ### NOTES:
-It is NOT nessicary but if you are going to try the super advanced move of running a custom AMI I created the original custom AMI from Ubutu 20.04 with GPU Support.
+It is NOT necessary but if you are going to try the super advanced move of running a custom AMI I created the original custom AMI from Ubutu 20.04 with GPU Support.
 Specifically `ami-045a50425ac09a3f5` and Instance type `g4dn.xlarge`.